nih-niddk-mbs/StochasticGene.jl/docs/src/examples/dual_reporter.md

 # Dual Reporter Analysis

+!!! warning "Legacy conceptual example"
+    This page is retained as a conceptual sketch.
+Some snippets use older helper names and should be checked against the current `trace_specs`, `dwell_specs`, and coupled-model APIs before use.

 This example demonstrates how to analyze data from dual reporter systems (e.g., MS2 and PP7) in live cell imaging experiments.

 ## Setup